 Manage your responsive display ads

-Responsive display ads are an asset-based ad type, which means that you can create them by uploading your assets (images, headline text, logos, and descriptions), and Google will generate ads combining these assets in order to create the best user experience at the time of the impression.
+Responsive display ads are an asset-based ad type, which means that you can create them by uploading your assets (images, headline text, logos, videos, and descriptions), and Google will generate ads combining these assets in order to create the best user experience at the time of the impression.

 This article describes the best practices for managing your responsive display ads.